 A Remote Command Execution (RCE) vulnerability in NCR Aloha Point of Sale (POS) systems is being actively exploited within the Command Center Agent (“cmcAgent.exe”) to install POS Malware specifically targeting Aloha Systems.

 Aloha POS, owned by NCR Corporation, is an end-to-end point of sale system application primarily used by restaurants to take orders, manage their business, and accept credit card payments.
-NCR’s Aloha systems contain a remote management and security agent that is vulnerable to unauthenticated remote command execution.
-The vulnerability can be used to gain unauthorized access to the POS environment and deploy POS malware.
+NCR’s Aloha POS devices contain a remote management and security agent that is vulnerable to unauthenticated remote command execution.
+The remote access vulnerability can be exploited by unauthorized users to gain access to the POS devices’ environment and deploy malware.

 In June of 2020, Tetra Defense created a proof of concept exploit and provided the exploit code to NCR in hopes of remediating the issues.
-Tetra Defense has observed this exploit being used in the wild to install POS malware on Aloha terminals.
-The Threat Actor attempts to blend in the POS malware by installing the malware in Aloha directories.
+Tetra Defense has observed this exploit being used in the wild to install malware on Aloha POS terminals.
+After gaining access, the Threat Actor attempts to blend in the POS malware by installing the malware in Aloha directories.
 The malware is often named with an Aloha naming convention.
 The observed malware contains methods for capturing credit card Track 1 and Track 2 data, and exfiltrating the data to domains disguised to be related to NCR.

-The POS malware observed is capable of exfiltrating credit card data through restricted networks by creating a host file entry referencing the AlohaBOH server.
+The POS malware observed can access unencrypted credit card data is capable of exfiltrating credit card data through restricted networks by creating a host file entry referencing the AlohaBOH server.
 AlohaBOH servers handle much of the upstream credit card processing and are often able to communicate to the internet and subsequently to the Threat Actor-controlled command and control servers.
 Much of the Threat Actor-controlled infrastructure is geographically located in Russia, Ukraine and Finland.

-Users who are running the Aloha POS system in their environment are strongly urged to review their systems’ configuration and prohibit unauthorized hosts from connecting to these systems.
-Users are also urged to run an up-to-date antivirus product on their systems and review security alerts or use an Endpoint Detection and Response (EDR) tool for deeper visibility.
+Users who are running the Aloha POS system in their environment are strongly urged to review their POS terminals’ configuration and prohibit unauthorized hosts from connecting to these systems.
+Users are also urged to run an up-to-date antivirus product on their POS terminals and review security alerts or use an Endpoint Detection and Response (EDR) tool for deeper visibility.